vmware-labs/blueprint-for-horizon-with-vmc-on-aws/README.md

 First of all, all my test ran at a lab platform… Use following code at your own risk, I won't be responsible for any issues you may run into.
 Thanks!

-In this repository I created a automated distributed Firewall Ruleset for a Horizon Environment, which can be used with Terraform on VMC on AWS or local NSX-T.
+In this repository I created a automated distributed Firewall Ruleset for a Horizon Environment, which can be used with Terraform on VMware Cloud or local installed NSX-T.

 It only apply Horizon related Services, groups and Distributed Firewall Sections and Rules.